-3.5 Equivalence to Discrete Non-Linear Diffusion
+3.5 Equivalence to Non-Linear Diffusion

 Diffusion on graph has gained its popularity recently (Chamberlain et al., 2021b; Thorpe et al., 2022) by providing a framework (i.e., PDE) to understand the GNNs architecture and as a principled way to develop a broad class of new methods.
-To the best of our knowledge, although the GNNs induced from discretized linear diffusion on graph (Chamberlain et al., 2021b;a; Thorpe et al., 2022) have been intensively explored, models built from non-linear diffusion have not attracted much attention in general 3.
-In this section, we aim to verify that the iteration eq.
-(18) admits a (discretized) nonlinear diffusion with a source term.
-To see this, recall that p-Laplacian operator defined in eq.
-(11) has the form:
+To the best of our knowledge, although the GNNs based on linear diffusion on graph (Chamberlain et al., 2021b;a; Thorpe et al., 2022) have been intensively explored, models built from non-linear graph diffusion have not attracted much attention in general.
+In this section, we aim to verify